European healthcare companies have raised €9.4bn ($11.1bn) in ESG funding since February.

 It is early days for ESG financing in healthcare services, says Marketa Horkova, primary credit analyst at rating agency S&P Global and lead author of a 1 July report on the subject.

 But there are growing signs of life.
 Six significant European healthcare ESG deals have hit the public markets since February, raising €9.4bn ($11.1bn).
 Half of them were done by French companies.

-Indeed, it was French investors who created an appetite for the green bond market in Europe as it ramped up in 2018, says Anne-Claire Lejeune, a green and sustainable assets originator at Natixis.
-Real estate developers are at the forefront of such issuance given the property sector’s massive carbon footprint, she adds, but as a result of the Covid-19 pandemic “the healthcare players are really committed to this market now”.
+Indeed, it was French investors who created an appetite for the green bond market in Europe as it ramped up in 2017, says Anne-Claire Lejeune, a green and sustainable assets originator at Natixis.
+Energy players and real estate developers are at the forefront of such issuance given the property sector’s massive carbon footprint, she adds, but as a result of the Covid-19 pandemic “the healthcare players are really committed to this market now”.